Pyrosomes: Strange and Bioluminescent Creatures in the Ocean

 What Are Tunicates?

-The tunicates that make up a pyrosome colony belong to the phylum Chordata, just as vertebrates (including us) do.
-Vertebrates belong to the subphylum Vertebrata, however, while tunicates belong to the subphylum Tunicata, which is also called Urochordata.
+The tunicates that make up a pyrosome colony belong to the phylum Chordata, just as vertebrates do.
+Vertebrates belong to the subphylum Vertebrata, however, while tunicates belong to the subphylum Tunicata (or Urochordata).

 Tunicates are often known as sea squirts.
-When many of them are touched, they contract, squirting out seawater in the process.
-The sac-like body of the animals is covered by a firm but flexible layer known as a tunic.
-This tunic is unusual because it contains cellulose, which is a molecule in plant cell walls.
-The animals are sessile, or attached to a surface and unable to move from place to place.
+When a tunicate is touched, it often contracts, squirting out seawater in the process.
+The sac-like body of the animal is covered by a firm but flexible layer known as a tunic.
+The tunic is unusual because it contains cellulose, which is a molecule in plant cell walls.
+Tunicates are sessile, or attached to a surface and unable to move from place to place.

 Internal Anatomy and Physiology